oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 ensures that the Istio sidecar is not injected into the introspector job's pods.

-### Apply the domain resource YAML file
+### Apply the Domain YAML file

-After the domain resource YAML file is modified, apply it by:
+After the Domain YAML file is modified, apply it by:

 ```
 kubect apply -f domain.yaml